runtimeverification/evm-semantics/README.md

 #### K Framework

-The `Makefile` and `kevm` will work with either a (i) globally installed K, or (ii) a K submodule included in this repository.
+The `Makefile` and `kevm` will work with either a (i) globally installed K or a (ii) K submodule included in this repository.
-For contributing to `kevm`, it is highly recommended to go with (ii) because otherwise some of the build scripts might not work.
+For contributing to `kevm`, it is highly recommended to go with (ii) because some of the build scripts might not work otherwise.
 Follow these instructions to get and build the K submodule:

 ```sh